West End Public Realm

 The London Planning Awards 2017 - Shortlisted

 Central London awaits an unparalleled population surge, with hordes of supers-commuters being brought into the West End by Crossrail and HS2, and joining existing Londoners on the already crowded narrow historic pavements.
-As principal designers of the area between Tottenham Court Road and Gower Street, DSDHA have led a team of landscape architects, transport engineers and lighting experts working on the rejuvenation of the area.
+As principal designers, DSDHA have led a team of landscape architects, transport engineers and lighting experts working on the rejuvenation of the area between Tottenham Court Road and Gower Street.

 Our strategy removes the one-way system on these two arteries to slow the pace of vehicles and make space for much-needed high quality public amenity, which accommodates pedestrians and cyclists.
 This redesign incorporates five new public spaces, including Whitfield Gardens, Princes Circus and a new park in Alfred Place – the first green space in the West End for over 100 years.